iSlodinxOsu/osu-wiki/wiki/Tournaments/CES/CES2/en.md

 ## Organisation

 The CES League osu!
-Tournament 2 is run by various community members.
+Tournament 2 was run by various community members.

 | Position | Member(s) |
 | :-- | :-- |